oliviodare/cv/index-long.md

 - Lightning Session: 'Patrons, Publics, and Profiteers: Selling Science in the Nineteenth and Twentieth Centuries.'
 - Talk: ‘"If You Need a New Microscope – Why Purchase an Old One?"
 Scientific Advertisements in *Nature* and Their Role in the Printed Forum of the Laboratory Research Community.’

+`Jun 15, 2021`
+__Host and Moderator, Online event__
+- 'Open Science rankings: yes, no, or not this way?
+A debate on developing and implementing transparency metrics.' <a href="https://www.youtube.com/watch?v=TMGaNvo-SgM" target="_blank">https://www.youtube.com/watch?v=TMGaNvo-SgM</a>.
+- A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden).

+`Feb 2, 2021`
+__Invited speaker, Sociedad Española de Bioquímica y Biología Molecular__
+- Roundtable: 'Jornadas sobre la carrera investigadora – ¿Qué es una publicación científica?
+Cómo generar una publicación científica.
+Tipos de publicaciones.
+Publicar en abierto: Open Science.
+Publicar resultados negativos.'
+- Talk: '¿Qué es una publicación científica?
+Reflexiones históricas, filosóficas, y críticas.'

+`Dec 30, 2020`
+__Organiser and host, Online event__
+- Journal Launch Online Event: 'Opening Issue, the Journal of Trial and Error.'

+`Oct 29, 2020`
+__Speaker, Descartes Center__
+- Department Master Thesis Colloqium
+- Talk: 'To be a molecular scientist: Technical social responsibility in 1970s *Nature* advertisements and leaders.'

 `Oct 22, 2020`
 __Invited speaker, IV Conveción Científica Internacional (Universidad Técnica de Manabí)__
 - Roundtable: ‘Sistemas latinoamericanos de indexación: ética o estética.’
 - Talk: 'Ciencia Abierta: Globalidad y Localidad.'

+`May 25, 2020`
+__Panellist, Open Publishing Fest__
+- Talk: 'Presenting the Journal of Trial and Error.'

 `Feb 21, 2020`
 __Invited speaker and panellist, University of Bern__
 - Talk: 'The Journal of Trial and Error meets the Early-Career Swiss Society for Neuroscience.'

+`Feb 12, 2020`
+__Invited speaker, Erasmus University Rotterdam__
+- Open Science Community Rotterdam
+- 'ReproducibiliTea: Meet the Journal of Trial and Error.'

+`Nov 26, 2019`
+__Seminar organiser and presenter, Utrecht University__
+- Talk: 'Engaged History: Should Academia Lead to Activism?'

 `Jul 12, 2019`
 __Invited speaker, Laboratory of Molecular Biology, Cambridge University__
 - Talk: 'The Journal of Trial and Error.
 Publishing science in the making: trying and erring in the age of open science.'

+`Jun 14, 2019`
+__Speaker, Université de Strasbourg__
+- Talk: 'The Journal of Trial and Error, the Joint Master in Neuroscience, and History and Philosophy of Science.
+A productive initiative?'

 ## Teaching / Mentoring
 `Mar-Sep 2021`